Delta 3D printers do look spectacular, but can they keep up with the tried-and-true designs open-source 3D printing started with?

 So where does that leave the Atom 2.0?
 Well, overall it’s a super sturdy machine that does print well.
 While there are a few detail issues that still need to be fixed, it is still a well-thought-out, attractive machine that works as-is, but still leaves you with some room to grow if you want to start upgrading it.
 The things the Atom 2.0 already does well it does really well, which is something i prefer over having a machine that is mediocre at everything.

 So i hope you found this review helpful or simply entertaining!
 If you did, leave it a thumbs up, if not, a thumbs down.
-If you want to stay up to date as new videos come out, get subscribed, and if you want to directly support me any my channel, i’d appreciate it if you used the eBay, Amazon or Matterhackers affiliate links from the video description to buy your 3D printer gear, that gives me a small kickback, or directly drop me a dollar or two a month on Patreon.
+If you want to stay up to date as new videos come out, get subscribed, and if you want to directly support me and my channel drop me a dollar or two a month on Patreon.
 We’ve got monthly live Q&A hangouts there, which you definitely shouldn’t miss.
 And that’s about it, thanks so for much for watching, and i’ll see you in the next video or in the livestream every weekend here on Youtube.

 You can support me without spending a single penny!